Cheryl Eisen

-Cheryl Eisen is a New York City-based luxury home stager, celebrity interior designer, serial entrepreneur and founder of Interior Marketing Group, Inc. The New York Times, The Wall Street Journal, The New York Post, The New York Observer, Good Housekeeping, Forbes, Architectural Digest, Elle Decor and other notable media outlets have featured Eisen in association with her role in staging and designing New York City celebrity homes and luxury real estate.
+Cheryl Eisen is a New York City-based luxury home stager, celebrity interior designer, entrepreneur and founder of Interior Marketing Group, Inc. The New York Times, The Wall Street Journal, The New York Post, The New York Observer, Good Housekeeping, Forbes, Architectural Digest, Elle Decor and other notable media outlets have featured Eisen in association with her role in staging and designing New York City celebrity homes and luxury real estate.

 Early career

 Cheryl Eisen’s career began when she launched her first company, an executive search firm called “FindNetwork” at age 24.
 Shortly after, due to the dotcom bubble burst, Eisen was forced to rebuild her career from scratch.
 She began working as a real estate agent, staging her own listings.
 Eisen soon discovered a crucial niche in an underserved market and decided to launch her own luxury staging and interior design company.

 She founded Interior Marketing Group, Inc. in 2007; a 90% women-run interior design and staging firm that reinvents luxury properties to help them sell faster and at higher prices.
 She now serves as President of IMG, and works closely with the team to produce unmatched results.

 Eisen, recognized for her uniquely effective design style, is frequently cited as an authority on New York City real estate and staging.
 In 2012, The New York Times featured her in a cover story titled "Ruthless Came the Stager," discussing how Eisen transformed a West 17th Street Apartment in New York City in less than two weeks.